 - Current or past substance use by parent/caregiver

 Anyone who has cared for the child long-term.

 Where are these services located?

-In-home services are exclusively provided in Buena Vista, Clay, Dickinson, Emmet, Lyon, O’Brien, Osceola, Palo Alto, Plymouth, Sioux, and Woodbury County (highlighted in blue).
+Services, including in-home services, are provided in Buena Vista, Clay, Dickinson, Emmet, Lyon, O’Brien, Osceola, Palo Alto, Plymouth, Sioux, and Woodbury counties (highlighted in blue).

 * denotes counties with an office locationMAKE A REFERRAL OR REFER YOURSELF